Girish-Krishnan/Deepfake-Detection/README.md

 └── train.py      # Training utilities
 ```

-The `deepfake_detection` package exposes reusable components so models no longer repeat dataset code.

 ## Requirements

 The project relies on [PyTorch](https://pytorch.org) and [timm](https://github.com/huggingface/pytorch-image-models) for model definitions.
-The optional `wavelet_clip.py` script expects the [Wavelet‑CLIP](https://github.com/Girish-Krishnan/wavelet-clip) repository to be cloned next to this one.
+Training the Wavelet-CLIP model requires the [Wavelet‑CLIP](https://github.com/Girish-Krishnan/wavelet-clip) repository to be cloned next to this one.
 You can reproduce a full environment using the provided `Dockerfile`.

 You can install the Python dependencies locally with: